emptymalei/baby/book/index.md

 !!! warning "Disclaimer"

-    Nothing in this website should be considered medical advice.
+    Nothing on this website should be considered medical advice.
 Always consult with a qualified healthcare professional for any concerns regarding your baby's health or development.

 This is a collection of notes and resources for parents and caregivers of babies.
 It includes information on baby care, development, and parenting tips.